jalupaja/music-parser/README.md

 | `add_manual_track(db_path, playlist_name, title, url, url_type, yt_link)` | this will add a new entry to the database without utilizing the internet
 | `search_manual(db_path, search, what_to-search="title")` | this will search the given `search` term in the given database
 | `renew_yt_link(db_path, rowid, yt_link="")` | this will either set the `yt_link` of the given `rowid` or output the top five results given by YouTube and let the user decide which one to pick

+## TODO
+> What I might add in the future if I find the motivation

+- add proxies to yt-dlp
+- ability to parse artists and add them to a 'subscriptions' database
+- ability to parse login to spotify and parse all subscribed playlists
+- add unicode support
+- add a cli and gui search option that is useable
+- parse YouTube Video titles better (remove junk like: "M/V", "feat. ...", ...)
+- change gui layout to something more useable